Ronaldo-00/Stox-React-Web/README.md

 # Rise Stox Website

 A website for tracking and analyzing stock market data.
+To know about the Top rated Funds and Top 30 Actively traded Stocks details.

 ## Table of Contents